yuwenchen31/translation_detection/README.md

 ### Files and Directories
-Files listed here are not exhaustive.
-We only list out more relevant files.

 - `main.py` - implements the classification with grid search and recursive feature elimination (RFECV). (section 4.2)
 - `vif_classification.py` -  implements the classification using features whose Variance Inflation Factor (VIF) are below 5. (section 4.2)